- ISBN: 1439159696

 |Bibliography, etc. Note:|| Includes bibliographical references (p.
 281-288) and index.

 |Contents Note:|| Gentlemen or thugs? -- "Shit, that's the Beatles!" -- A particular form of snobbery -- Yankophilia -- Politics and Imagecraft -- Wheel-dealing in the pop jungle.

-|| "With the sophistication of a historian, the storytelling skills of a journalist, and the passion of a fan, John McMillian explores the multifaceted relationship between the two greatest bands of our time.
+|Summary:|| "With the sophistication of a historian, the storytelling skills of a journalist, and the passion of a fan, John McMillian explores the multifaceted relationship between the two greatest bands of our time.
 Beatles vs. Stones explodes that split.
 In a lively narrative that whisks readers from Liverpool to London to New York City and to various recording studios, nightclubs, concerts, courtrooms, and protest rallies in between McMillian also delves into the personal relationships between the two groups.
 In one chapter we see Lennon and McCartney huddle up in a rehearsal space and show the Stones how to write their own material; in another we eavesdrop on Jagger and Richards as they watch the Beatles play Shea Stadium from the visitors dugout.
 McMillian also shows us how the two groups feuded about which act would headline a legendary Poll Winners concert and the pernicious effect that the American businessman Allen Klein had on both bands.
 Based on exhaustive research in primary sources, including overlooked teen magazines and underground newspapers, Beatles vs. Stones tells a vital story of the 1960s through the lens of music s greatest rivalry.
 Spirited, insightful, and gracefully written, this is the definitive account of the friendship and rivalry between the Beatles and the Rolling Stones."